-In a crowded marketplace, there may be little to differentiate one product from another, so we go with the brand we trust – the one we feel provides the most value.
+In a crowded marketplace you must create the right customer mood.
+There may be little to differentiate one product from another.
+So we go with the brand we trust.
+The one we feel provides the most value.
 Trust has both an emotional and a logical dimension.

-Even if we’re not engaging directly with a person when we’re contemplating a purchase – it maybe a website, an advertisement or an in-store display – whichever it is, we still engage with our emotions because that’s what humans are programmed to do.
-Although we like to think of ourselves as rational, weighing up the pros and cons of a particular purchasing decision, it is often the brand personality rather than a specific utility that is the key lever in our buying decision.
+Even if we’re not engaging directly with a person when they’re contemplating a purchase.
+We may still have a website, an advertisement or an in-store display.
+Whichever it is, we still engage with our customers emotions and mood because that’s what humans are programmed to do.
+Although we think of ourselves as rational, weighing up the pros and cons of a particular purchasing decision.
+It is often the brand personality rather than a specific benefit that is the key lever in our buying decision.

 Thus, your design needs a personality, while your copy has two objectives: to make consumers feel something and then to propel them to act on those emotions.
 Once you have identified the target audience and segmented them into relevant groups (it’s not one-size-fits-all), you need to consider what the emotional triggers might be that will help you connect with them as individuals.

 Here are five ideas (there are others – contact us if you’d like to know more) for making that vital connection:

 Trust – This is a hot one, especially after the financial crisis and a decade or more of mis-selling scandals.
 We increasingly buy from trusted brands.

 Value – Value is essential.
 It is not the same as price and doesn’t mean you are the cheapest on the market – you can add value in many ways.

 Belonging – People are tribal, and consumers often purchase a product to feel part of a specific group.
 Can you make customers feel part of your family?